-Map 11: Mousehole / Paul / Sheffield area PRP Area
+Map 11: Newlyn / Mousehole / Paul (North) PRP Area

-Map 12: Newlyn / Tredavoe area PRP Area
+Map 12: Newlyn / Mousehole / Paul (South) PRP Area

 While the amount of new housing planned to be provided in these areas is relatively low, and current planning policies do not affect how existing dwellings are used, it is important that any new housing that is provided in these settlements contributes to sustainability and community life.
 A Principal Residence Policy (PRP) could help to sustain local facilities and services through retention of all-year-round residents and help to allay growing fears that communities could be "hollowed out" with more second homes and holiday lets than permanent residents.
-The policy provides a positive response to the growing market pressure for non-principal residences, fuelled by developers' marketing strategies and the rapid rise of entire-property lettings- in both cases, exacerbated by the effects of the COVID-19 pandemic.
+The policy provides a positive response to the growing market pressure for non-principal residences, fuelled by developers' marketing strategies and the rapid rise of entire-property lettings - in both cases, exacerbated by the effects of the COVID-19 pandemic.
 Indeed, the policy encourages the construction of dwellings designed and configured for year-round occupation rather than short-term letting and occupation, leading to a more sustainable housing stock over the long term.

 This policy is in line with that adopted in other Neighbourhood Plans, including St Ives.
-While there has been much debate about the effects of the St Ives principal residence policy on the local housing market, Cornwall Council's latest housing delivery statistics for the St Ives urban area do not suggest there has been any constraint on housing delivery: indeed, St Ives is currently delivering above the housing requirement in both completions and permissions127.
+While there has been much debate about the effects of the St Ives principal residence policy on the local housing market, Cornwall Council's latest housing delivery statistics for the St Ives urban area do not suggest there has been any constraint on housing delivery: indeed, St Ives is currently delivering above the housing requirement in both completions and permissions 127.

-127 The latest Housing Trajectory data published by Cornwall Council (to March 2023) show that since the policy was introduced in 2016, 334 new dwellings have been completed and permissions for a further 358 new dwellings have been granted in the St Ives & Carbis Bay urban area, which is on track to exceed the housing requirement by 170 dwellings by 2030 (Cornwall Council Monitoring Report 2022-23, Appendix 2 - Summary Trajectories 2023), https://www.cornwall.gov.uk/planning-and-building-control/planning-policy/adopted-plans/cornwall-monitoring-report/).
+127 The latest Housing Trajectory data published by Cornwall Council (to March 2023) show that since the policy was introduced in 2016, 334 new dwellings have been completed and permissions for a further 358 new dwellings have been granted in the St Ives & Carbis Bay urban area, which is on track to exceed the housing requirement by 170 dwellings by 2030 (Cornwall

 It is important to stress that this policy is not a panacea which will resolve the challenges posed by second homes or holiday lets, and it will only play a small part in attempting to reduce the problem.
-It applies to new dwellings only (i.e., net housing gains); it does not apply to existing or replacement dwellings where there is no net increase in the number of dwellings, and does not apply to existing planning permissions yet to be built.
+It applies to new dwellings only (i.e., net housing gains); it does not apply to existing or replacement dwellings where there is no net increase in the number of dwellings and does not apply to existing planning permissions yet to be built.
 Nor does it apply to the housing sites allocated in the Cornwall Site Allocations DPD, as the total number of dwellings allocated has already taken into account additional numbers likely to be bought as second homes.

 In areas where the PRP policy applies, less Community Infrastructure Levy (the payment made by developers to contribute towards infrastructure) can be accessed.
 On sites of more than 10 dwellings where a PRP policy applies, less affordable housing might be provided on the site, if the effect is to reduce the selling price of PRP properties and this has an impact on the overall viability of the development (though conversely, reducing the selling price of new-build in a PRP zone may make properties more accessible to local buyers).
 Anecdotally (although logically) a PRP policy could artificially constrain the market by not increasing the supply of properties to potential second home and holiday let buyers, and therefore pushing prices of existing dwellings up further.
 It therefore has limited effect in practice on the scale of the problem faced and can only make a relatively small contribution to tackling concerns.
 Even once PRP development is delivered, continuity of impact is dependent upon effective enforcement by Cornwall Council.